-Working Experience and Area of Specialization
+Working Experience and Area of Specialisation

-Inquire about the years of experience a trainer has working with clients.
+Enquire about the years of experience a trainer has working with clients.
 More importantly, ask about the trainer’s expertise working with individuals with your needs or limitations.

 If you have a medical condition or a past injury, a personal trainer should design a session that accounts for this.
-If you are under a doctor’s care, a personal trainer should gain your consent to discuss exercise concerns with your doctor, and should ask the doctor for a medical clearance.
+If you are under a doctor’s care, a personal trainer should gain your consent to discuss exercise concerns with your doctor, and should ask you for a medical clearance.

 Find Out What the Trainer Charges

 Rates vary depending on the session length, the trainer’s credentials, experience and expertise, and the geographic location of where he or she works and you live.
 For example, a personal trainer who works in a fitness club will probably charge less per hour than one who works independently and needs to come to your home or office.

 A University degree in the fields of exercise science or nutrition improves the knowledge and credibility that a trainer has in developing your program, though not having a degree certainly does not preclude a fitness professional from being effective.
 But be wary of someone who has just done a personal training course and no further studies as most of these courses are very basic.

 Liability Insurance and Business Policies